 These materials get broken down through thermal conversion and then converted into energy.
-It may not be well known as the other energy sources on this list, but it is used for the same things.
+It may not be as well known as the other energy sources on this list, but it is used for the same things.

 The leading clean energy source is wind.
 Pirates have been using wind to guide their ships way before the creation of motorized boats.

 The wind is as natural as the air we breathe.
-Wind turbines are set up worldwide, capturing the gusts that and turning them into energy.
+Wind turbines are set up worldwide, capturing the gusts and turning them into energy.

 The energy provided also comes at a low cost because no fuel is needed to continue running the turbine.
-With its efficiency, wind power that’s generated continues to lower prices for those that use this type of energy.
+With its efficiency, wind power that’s generated continues to lower prices for those who use this type of energy.

 Why Go Green?

 When it comes down to it, we all want our cost of living to go down.
-Looking at the monthly electric and gas bill can drive you up the wall.
+Looking at the monthly electric and gas bills can drive you up the wall.
 You start to think about that time that you left that light on too long or forgot to turn off the heating overnight.

 Because you were using nonrenewable energy sources, like gas and electricity, your bills became exponentially higher.
 Using cleaner energy can help you cut down on costs and leave more money in your pocket at the end of the month.